The COVID-19 has upended family life worldwide. And in these challenging times, we deeply hope you and your family are healthy and safe!

 Tip 4: Dealing with your child’s stress and fears

 Please pay attention as our child may get scared after watching the news or overhearing an adult conversation relating to the pandemic.
 COVID-19 has changed their normal routine, friendships, schooling.
 It is important that parents address the child’s fear and reassures their physical and emotional well-being.

 Talk to your children about COVID-19: While young children may feel frightened about the pandemic, older kids are more likely to be annoyed by the restrictions COVID-19 brings.
 It’s important for parents to spend time with children and talk to them about the pandemic.

-Explain why social distancing as well as other rules are super vital.
+Explain why social distancing, as well as other rules, is super vital.
 Also, don’t forget to empathize with their frustrations.
 Effective parenting during pandemic is when we are empathetic about the things that our children have been forced to give up due to the pandemic.

 Be understanding: Your children may be disappointed at not being able to see their friends or visit family members.
 Be receptive to this.
 Parents should explain that you understand their disappointment and you are also missing out on special occasions.
 This is a really important tip in parenting during pandemic.

 Parents should miss this in the journey of parenting during pandemic.
 At this social distancing and isolation time, many parents and also kids rely more on the Internet as well as other social media to keep in touch with family and friends.
 While this action brings many positive aspects, social media can also negatively affect your child’s level of stress, uncertainty, and anxiety.

 When you’re worried about your child’s social media use, you may try to limit their access to their phone or other devices.
 This tip for parenting during pandemic is essential as using social media is never highly recommended.

 Parenting during pandemic is really tough.
 And remember, reach out to your pediatrician if you have any concerns about your child’s behavioral or emotional well-being and managing your family’s stress.